WeatherTropical Weather

 Erin is going to reach warmer sea temperatures as it approaches the eastern Caribbean.
 The storm is expected to be a hurricane by tomorrow, reaching major Category 3 status by Monday.

-Some models are suggesting the storm could get stronger than a Category 3 as it moves over even warmer water east of the Bahamas.
+The NHC now forecasts the storm to become a Category 4 hurricane as it moves over even warmer water before heading east of the Bahamas.

 Erin